NFL television blackout policies: Other information

 On one rare instance during Week 16 of the 2016 season, KCBS-TV in Los Angeles was granted special permission to air a Colts–Raiders game in the 1:05 p.m.
 PT late slot while the Los Angeles Rams hosted the 49ers at the same time at home on Fox.
 Although KCBS had the single game and was contractually obligated to carry the San Diego Chargers game at the Cleveland Browns in the early 10 a.m.
 PT slot since Los Angeles is an official secondary market of the Chargers, the Colts–Raiders game had playoff implications as well as Los Angeles having a large Raiders fan base due to the fact that the team played in Los Angeles from 1982 to 1994.

 Networks, however, have the ability to override a station's request; WIVB-TV in Buffalo, for instance, requested a New England Patriots-Denver Broncos game in December 2011, due to the fact that the hometown Buffalo Bills faced both teams in the upcoming weeks and because of the high-profile showdown between Tim Tebow and Tom Brady; the station instead received a game between the New York Jets and Philadelphia Eagles.

-Blackout history

-1970s

-As previously mentioned, 1973 was the first year that the NFL aired games that were sold out 72 hours in advance.
-On Fridays, the Associated Press (AP) often sent out the NFL press release on their wire service, stating which games were sold out.
-Newspapers would pick up this small 2-3 paragraph article and reprint it with local commentary pertaining to their area's television stations.
-In 1973, this happened every week up to the week of the games of Sunday, November 25.